 - If only fragile or dangerous goods need to be packed in a particular way.

-- Your online store sells bottles of wine individually, but you ship them in packing cases of varying sizes according to the number of bottles purchased.
+- Your online store sells bottles of wine individually, but you ship them in a few standard packing cases of varying sizes according to the number of bottles purchased.

 - You sell T-Shirts, and if 3 or less are purchased you ship them in a satchel, but if more are purchased you ship them in a box.

-The first thing you need to know is what packing containers are available for shipping, their weight and dimensions, and how they are used.
+The first thing you need to know is what packing containers are available for shipping, their weight, dimensions and capacity, and how they are used.
 Define a "container code" for each - an alpha-numeric word including dashes and underscores (e.g. "dozen-bottle-box").
 If the container type is used in different packing configurations, you may need to define a unique code for each configuration.

 Next, all product types which may be packed into a container should be given a "packing unit" type - an alpha-numeric-dash-underscore word defined by you to designate the category of products to be similarly packed (e.g. "bottle").
 Enter the "packing unit" word into the product's "Packing unit" field within the Shipping tab (this field only appears when Packing Rules are activated in the main settings page).

 Then determine minimum and maximum numbers of each product (designated by a packing unit) which can be packed into each container type (designated by a container code).
 Additionally, you may specify the maximum weight which each container type can hold.